py4j/py4j/py4j-web/contributing.rst

 Because we start a JVM for most test cases, it may happen that some test fails because the process was not ready to receive a request.
 This is a problem we have been working on for some time now and it has been a few months since the test suite failed because of synchronization issues.
-If your test constantly fail, then something is wrong with your test!
+If your tests constantly fail, then something is wrong with your test!

 Testing Java Code